How to Track Direct Mail Campaign: Tracking & Analytics

 The SERP certification means that the service provider can access and verify whether a postal address is real and deliverable.
 A SERP-certified direct mail service provider is more than likely to have advanced direct mail tracking and analytic capabilities.
 Therefore, it should come as no surprise that the best and most convenient way to optimize, track, and analyze direct mail is through an advanced tool.

 This article discusses how you can track your direct mail, and we also discuss the significance of direct mail tracking and analytics.
-We further take a look at some of the major direct mail tracking methods and explain how you can effectively track direct mails using KPIs or Key Performance Indicators.
+We further take a look at some of the major direct mail tracking methods and explain how you can effectively track direct mail using KPIs or Key Performance Indicators.
 Additionally, we also list some of the major KPIs you can consider for effective direct mail tracking and analytics.

 The Significance of Direct Mail Tracking And Analytics